steveculshaw/brindlewoodbay/README.md

 On the beach, people with bowed heads in a circle, very similarly dressed with hoods

+Milcah and Krystal do a seance with tarot cards ... *"look in the front bilge"*

 ## Family tree

 * Allison - mother